Antares

 Term

-4–12 weeks for initial review; retainer for ongoing governance.
+4–12 weeks for initial review; retainer for ongoing execution.

 Model